How Richard Nixon built a successful career. Explore key moments that defined the journey.

 On May 16, 1972, Nixon signed the National Sickle Cell Anemia Control Act.

-On November 7, 1972, Nixon was reelected in one of the largest landslide election victories in American history, defeating McGovern with over 60 percent of the popular vote.
+On November 7, 1972, Nixon was reelected in one of the largest landslide election victories in American history, defeating George McGovern with over 60 percent of the popular vote.

 In 1972, Nixon visited China, leading to diplomatic relations between the two nations, and he was re-elected, defeating George McGovern.

-On October 6, 1973, an Arab coalition attacked Israel, leading to the Yom Kippur War.
-Nixon ordered an airlift to resupply Israeli losses and, following a threat from Soviet Premier Brezhnev, ordered the U.S. military to DEFCON3, bringing the world close to nuclear war.
+On October 6, 1973, an Arab coalition led by Egypt and Syria attacked Israel, leading to the Yom Kippur War.
+Nixon ordered an airlift to resupply Israeli losses.
+Later, when Soviet Premier Brezhnev threatened military intervention, Nixon ordered the U.S. military to DEFCON3.

-In 1973, the Paris Peace Accords were signed, implementing a ceasefire and allowing the withdrawal of American troops from Vietnam without requiring the withdrawal of North Vietnamese troops from the South.
-Also in 1973, conscription was phased out, and the armed forces became all-volunteer.
+In 1973, the Paris Peace Accords were signed, implementing a ceasefire and allowing for the withdrawal of American troops.
+Conscription was phased out, and the armed forces transitioned to an all-volunteer force.

 In June 1974, Nixon made one of his final international visits as president to the Middle East, and became the first president to visit Israel.